mcncm/hafnia/README.md

 Cavy's features!

 **All the examples below are written as though the implementation were complete, which it is not.
-Only some of these things actually work.**
+Only some of these things actually work, and they’re not documented yet.**

 # Examples
 Cavy is a small language, so we can get the gist of it by looking at some simple examples.
 These are also meant to teach the major points of departure of quantum mechanics from the classical intuition of most programmers.

 ## Quantum random number generation
 One of the main applications of quantum technologies used today is the